 Daniel Boone Back Country Byway

-The purpose of the project is to put into use the beautiful county roads to generate tourism money for local businesses while improving and preserving the roads from illegal closures, vandalism, erosion, and other risks.
+The initial purpose of this project was to put use into the beautiful county roads and to stimulate local business economy while improving and preserving the roads from illegal closures, vandalism, erosion, and other risks.

-Q. So what is the Daniel Boone Byway?
+Q. So what exactly is the Daniel Boone Byway?

 A. It's a long loop (98.7 miles) in some of the most remote and scenic territory in the State of Kentucky including the Red River Gorge.